Stephen Colbert, Trevor Noah bid adieu to Trump: ‘America just got a brand-new dad’

 Noah, however, saw it differently.
 “Even President Trump looked at Donald Trump’s record and decided, ‘Man, I can’t let this guy off that easy,'" he said.

-Like the “The Daily Show host,” a number of other TV comics also roasted the former president for the final words of his departure speech Wednesday morning at Joint Base Andrews: “So, have a good life, Trump said.
+Like the “The Daily Show host,” a number of other TV comics also roasted Trump for the final words of his departure speech Wednesday morning at Joint Base Andrews: “So, have a good life, Trump said.
 “We will see you soon.”

 “Have a good life?
 That’s not a presidential farewell,” Seth Meyers told his viewers.
 “That’s what your high school crush writes in your yearbook as a final twist of the knife.”